Edit this wiki page Follow

 Origins

-The concept of microgames actually began on the Nintendo 64.
-Mario Artist: Polygon Studio was a game for the 64DD addon in Japan, that allowed players to create their own 3D polygon models and use them in games.
-There was a series of eight "Sound Bomber" games that were just 3 seconds long and got progressively harder, much like WarioWare's games.
-Six of the eight games were eventually used in the original GBA WarioWare, as seen here.
+The concept of microgames began in Mario Artist: Polygon Studio, released for the Nintendo 64DD addon in Japan.
+Players could create their own 3D polygon models and use them in a series of eight "Sound Bomber" games that were just 3 seconds long and got progressively harder, much like WarioWare's games.
+Those original games were adapted for the original GBA WarioWare, and the boombox motif used in that game is a callback to the Sound Bomber mode.